 Many underrate market size when evaluating a cryptocurrency’s viability.
 At the moment, there’s a proliferation of niche coins.
 Although this isn’t an issue, a more general currency is preferable.
-The market will readily adopt a coin with broader application.
-Such a coin mitigates the need to have many coins catering to different needs.
+The market will readily adopt a coin with a broader application.
+Such a coin mitigates the need for many coins catering to different needs.
 Holding niche coins is cumbersome and unsustainable.

 The philosophy behind the coin gives insights into its utility.
-It’s important to query the particular need the coin serves.
+First, it’s important to query the particular need the currency serves.
 The cryptoverse is lucrative and does attract creators that would build something for the sake of building, not that they’d have a pain point to serve.

 A coin needs to justify its existence.
 Additionally, it doesn’t need a convoluted explanation to justify its usefulness.
 A Blockchain that doesn’t solve any problem need not host a coin.